Oracle will partner with TikTok, but will this satisfy Trump?

 A shutdown of TikTok in the U.S. may still be possible, analysts said.

 “TikTok’s days in the U.S. likely are numbered, with a shutdown now the next step,” Daniel Ives, an analyst with Wedbush Securities, said in a research note.
-“Unless some last minute changes, ByteDance heads into the White House deadline this week with some dark days ahead as the plug now likely gets pulled on the TikTok app within the US.”
+“Unless some last minute changes, ByteDance heads into the White House deadline this week with some dark days ahead as the plug now likely gets pulled on the TikTok app within the U.S.”

 Analysts said they were uncertain whether a technology partnership with Oracle would be enough to meet a separate executive order signed by Trump that requires ByteDance to divest TikTok’s U.S. operations by Nov.
 12.